MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Valore a virgola mobile

 ### <a name="return-value"></a>Valore restituito
- Restituisce il valore dell'arcotangente di y/x
+ Restituisce il valore dell'arcotangente di x

 ##  <a name="atanf"></a>  atanf
  Calcola l'arcotangente dell'argomento